 We seldom question those in authority whom we assume know what they are talking about.
-Most of us believe and do a lot of things that are not supported by the Bible, assuming these beliefs or practices are correct, or even of sacred obligation.
-If we never question what we believe and practice, then those beliefs and practices, whether true or false, get passed down from generation to generation
+Most of us believe and do a lot of things that are not supported by the Bible, assuming our beliefs or practices are correct, or even of sacred obligation.
+If we never question what we believe and practice, then those beliefs and practices, whether correct or not, get passed down from generation to generation.

 Ishtar the Pagan Goddess

 What is the meaning of the name “Easter?”
 We have been led to associate Easter with the “resurrection of Messiah.”
-For over 1600 years the Christian world has been taught that Messiah rose from the dead on Sunday morning.
+For over sixteen hundred years the Christian world has been taught that Messiah rose from the dead on Sunday morning.
 According to the Scriptures He was resurrected on the “first day of the week . . . when it was yet dark” (John 20:1).
-There was not a Gregorian calendar at that time with the pagan names of the months and days of the week that are used in it.
-But that is merely one of the fables the Apostle Paul warned readers of the New Testament to expect.
-“And they shall turn away their ears from the truth, and shall be turned unto fables” (2 Timothy 4:4).
+There was not a Gregorian calendar at that time in history with the pagan names of the months and days of the week that are used in it.
+That is merely one of the fables the Apostle Paul warned readers of the New Testament to expect.
+“And they shall turn away their ears from the truth, and shall be turned unto fables” (2 Tim.
+4:4).

 Apostles Observed Passover

 The World Almanac, 1968 edition, page 187, says: “In the second century AD, Easter Day was, among Christians in Asia Minor [that is, in the Churches at Ephesus, Galatia, etc. – the so-called “Gentile” churches raised up by the Apostle Paul] the fourteenth day of Nisan, the seventh month of the Jewish [civil, non-Biblical] calendar, [in other words, the fourteenth day of the first month of the Biblical calendar which begins at the first new (full) moon after the spring equinox].
 It was not then called by the name of the pagan deity ‘Easter,’ but by the Biblical name 'Passover.'”